viniciuspietscher/chai-test/README.md

 This is the starter repository for an exercise on how to do automated testing.

-Fork the repository and clone it.
+Fork the repository and clone your fork.
 Then create a branch called assignment where you will do your work.
 When you have finished your work, push the assignment branch to your repository and create a pull request.
 When you turn in your assignment, include a link to your pull request.